 What is MasterCard SecureCode?
 How do you use it?
 These questions may be on your mind as a business owner in the internet age.
 If you sell products or services online, it’s worth your time to consider whether 3D secure technology is a good addition to your anti-fraud toolkit.

-The card brands claim the impact on your customer’s checkout process is minimal and that it adds an additional level of protection for you.
+The card brands claim minimal impact on your customer’s checkout process while adding additional protection.
 But how does it work, and why should you care about the additional protection?
 Let’s take a look at what using MasterCard SecureCode entails and how it may help or harm your bottom line.

 - What is MasterCard SecureCode?

 - What are the benefits of using MasterCard SecureCode as a business?

 - Are there any drawbacks to MasterCard SecureCode?

 MasterCard SecureCode is an anti-fraud tool used to verify that only authorized users are making a purchase online.
 In most iterations, it requires a separate passcode to be entered at the time of checkout in addition to other details such as card number, CVV, or billing address.
 However, some companies, like PAAY, now offer plugins and APIs that bypass the passcode except in transactions that don’t meet certain criteria.
 The result is a smoother checkout process for customers that still offers the added security of obtaining an authorization based on factors like IP address and the customer’s previous spending habits.